kguay/kevinguay.com/website/content/posts/macos-falcon-sensor.md

 ## Update (2/13/19)

-I sent the new pkg installer to Mac users along with some clear instructions on how to allow the system extension.
+I sent the new pkg installer to our Mac users along with some clear instructions on how to allow the system extension.
 Success - I even got feedback on how easy the install was.